CSBiology/DynamicObj/README.md

 # DynamicObj
-F# library supporting Dynamic Objects including inheritance in functional style
+F# library supporting Dynamic Objects including inheritance in functional style.
+It builds on ´System.Dynamic´ but adds object inheritance.